awsdocs/aws-doc-sdk-examples/rust_dev_preview/cloudwatchlogs/README.md

 ### list-log-groups

-This example lists your CloudWatch log groups in the Region.
+This example lists your log groups in the Region.

 `cargo run --bin list-log-groups -- [-r REGION] [-v]`